-Matthew 24:37: "But as the days of Noah were, so shall also the coming of the Son of man be.

-38 For as in the days that were before the flood they were eating and drinking, marrying and giving in marriage, until the day that Noah entered into the ark;

-39 And knew not until the flood came, and took them all away; so shall also the coming of the Son of man be."
+Matthew 24:37-39: "But as the days of Noah were, so shall also the coming of the Son of man be.
+For as in the days that were before the flood they were eating and drinking, marrying and giving in marriage, until the day that Noah entered into the ark; And knew not until the flood came, and took them all away; so shall also the coming of the Son of man be."

-Luke 17:26: "And as it was in the days of Noah, so shall it be also in the days of the Son of man.

-27 They did eat, they drank, they married wives, they were given in marriage, until the day that Noah entered into the ark, and the flood came, and destroyed them all."
+Luke 17:26-27: "And as it was in the days of Noah, so shall it be also in the days of the Son of man.
+They did eat, they drank, they married wives, they were given in marriage, until the day that Noah entered into the ark, and the flood came, and destroyed them all."

-The Lord Jesus Christ compared His Second Coming to the Flood of Noah, which He clearly believed was a real event.
-Jesus did not speak of the Flood as if it were a myth or merely a local disturbance; instead He taught that the Flood "destroyed them all" and "took them all away".
+The Lord Jesus Christ clearly believed that the Flood of Noah was a genuine historical event which destroyed the entire world.
+He didn't speak of the Flood as if it were a myth or a local event; instead He taught that the Flood "destroyed them all" and "took them all away".
 The scope and suddenness of His Second Coming is likened to the scope and suddenness of the Flood.
-The Second Coming is never depicted as a small, local event that only impacts a few people; the Bible speaks of it as the culmination of time itself - a terrible time in which God's judgment will be poured out on the entire world.
+The Second Coming is never depicted as a small, local event that only impacts a few people!
+Instead the Bible teaches that it's a terrible time when God will pour out His judgment upon the entire world.

-As you can see, the Bible quite clearly teaches that the Flood was a global event that killed every last person on Earth except for the eight people that were on board the Ark.
-In those days the word was full of wickedness and violence, and one day the Flood came and destroyed them all.
+The Bible quite clearly teaches that the Flood was a global event that killed every last person on Earth except for the eight people who were on board the Ark.
+In those days the world was full of wickedness and violence - and one day the Flood came and destroyed them all.
 Noah and his family were saved because they believed God and accepted His offer of grace.
 The rest of the world ignored Noah's warning that destruction was coming, and when it came it caught them completely by surprise.

 The Second Coming will be just like that.
 Today the world is full of wickedness and violence.
-People are sounding the alarm that Jesus' Second Coming is at hand, but they are ignored.
-One day Jesus will return, and those who accepted His offer of grace will be saved - but the rest will be caught completely off guard and will face judgment and destruction.
+One day the Lord Jesus Christ will return, exactly as He promised.
+Those who repented of their sins and believed in Him will be saved - but the rest of the world will be caught completely off guard, and will face judgment and destruction.